Generously supported by the Alfred P. Sloan Foundation, bridging science and the arts in the modern world.

 By: Vern Thiessen

-After Vladimir Lenin’s death, Stalin orders two Jewish scientists to preserve Lenin’s body for all time.
-If they succeed, the rewards will be considerable.
-If not, it’s the gulag – or worse.
-Based on real events, Vern Theissen’s nimble dark comedy exposes the absurdities of Soviet life under Stalin.
+After Lenin’s death, Stalin commands two Jewish scientists to preserve the body for eternity.
+Success brings reward but failure means the gulag—or worse.
+Based on real events, Vern Thiessen’s dark comedy lays bare the absurdities of Soviet life under Stalin.

 Life on Paper